EmCat2000/manual/content/03-building-a-block/index.md

 #  Building a Block

-The first version of Snap*!* was called BYOB, for “Build Your Own Blocks\index{Build Your Own Blocks}.”
+The first version of [Snap]{.snap} was called BYOB, for “Build Your Own Blocks\index{Build Your Own Blocks}.”
 This was the first and is still the most important capability we added to Scratch\index{Scratch}.
 (The name was changed because a few teachers have no sense of humor. ☹ You pick your battles.)
 Scratch 2.0 and later also has a partial custom